Neck Care in KL Without Surgery

 A ruptured disc is a herniated disc in which spinal disc fibers tear, allowing the disk’s center (nucleus pulpous) to herniate or rupture through and compress the spinal cord and spinal nerves.

 Symptoms of a herniated or ruptured disc depend on their severity.
 Large disc herniations, including extruded and fragmented discs, are most dangerous as they can obliterate the spinal cord and nerves.
 Extruded and fragmented disks result when a herniated or ruptured disc progresses or becomes worse.
-Classic symptoms of spinal disc hernia resulting from a herniated or ruptured disc include pain in the neck and upper back, numbness, tingling, burning sensation, and weakness in the upper extremities (shoulders, arms, hands, and fingers).
+Classic symptoms of spinal disc hernia resulting from a herniated or ruptured disc include discomfort in the neck and upper back, numbness, tingling, burning sensation, and weakness in the upper extremities (shoulders, arms, hands, and fingers).

 How Serious Is A Bulging Or Herniated Disc In The Neck?